 • The placement/credit exams are hosted on Canvas (a Dartmouth web resource), meaning all these exams may be taken online before getting to campus.

-• The Canvas placement testing site will open in early August.
+• The Canvas placement testing site will open on August 1.
 You will receive an email over the summer on how to access it.

 • Preparation is key since you have only one chance to pass a given placement/credit exam.
 Do not go to the Canvas site until you ready to take the exam.